cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 .. important::

-   Cycle points in Cylc are just task **labels** that anchor dependence on other tasks, and which task jobs can use to determine their current cycle point.
-Datetime cycle points have no relation to wallclock (real) time unless specific tasks, if any, also depend on :term:`clock triggers <clock trigger>`.
+   Cycle points in Cylc are just task labels that anchor dependence on other tasks, and which task jobs can use to determine their current cycle point. **Datetime cycle points have no relation to wallclock (real) time** except where specific tasks, if any, depend on :term:`clock triggers <clock trigger>`.

 The most common full form for recurrences is ``R[limit?]/[datetime]/[interval]``.
 In Cylc this can be condensed to: